 USCBC companies greatly appreciate central and local government websites that clearly outline the application materials needed in different licensing processes.
-Making these requirements and timelines for
+Making these requirements and timelines for approval easily accessible is a hallmark of advanced economies, an important indicator of regulatory transparency, and helps companies efficiently move forward in the investment process.

 The Chinese government has stated its intent to streamline licensing processes to facilitate investment in its economy.
-As a part of these efforts, regulators should consider the benefits of consistently and accurately listing all documents required in a given licensing process on agency websites.
-Currently, Chinese central government laws include provisions to ensure flexibility in unforeseen future developments in licensing.
-9 Such flexibility could allow for unclear provisions or documentation requirements, which add costs to both companies and government agencies, and ultimately puts a strain on the overall economy.
+As a part of these efforts, regulators should consider the benefits of consistently and accurately listing required documents for a given license on agency websites.
+Currently, Chinese central government laws ensure flexibility for unforeseen developments in licensing.
+6 Such flexibility could allow inconsistent provisions or documentation requirements, which add costs to both companies and government agencies, and ultimately strain the overall economy.

-Many municipal governments require "other documents required by government authorities," beyond clearly defined application materials.
-Additional requirements from local governments can lengthen approval times and add cost for both companies and the government to clarify what constitutes "other documents" and ensure that applications meet requirements.
-In addition, unclear documentation requirements can lead companies to provide too much or too little information, which lengthens the application process and burdens both companies and government stakeholders.
-Often in these situations, companies feel they have to provide sensitive information for the application to be approved.
+Many municipal governments also require "other documents required by government authorities."
+Additional requirements from local governments can lengthen approval times and add costs for companies and the government to clarify "other documents" and ensure applications meet requirements.
+In addition, unclear requirements can cause companies to provide too much or too little information, which lengthens the process and burdens companies and government stakeholders.
+Companies often feel they have to provide sensitive information for the application to be approved.

 Vague or unclear requirements can also lead to inconsistencies across jurisdictions.
-Without clear guidance, authorities sometimes misinterpret information, forms, and materials are required in the licensing application, meaning the application process for the same license could be radically different in different jurisdictions.
-This unnecessarily complicates the licensing process, and causes confusion among companies seeking to invest in China.
-Unclear documentation requirements can also contribute to abuse of local authority when the power to interpret application requirements, or to grant the license itself, is concentrated in one individual.
+Without clear guidance, authorities sometimes misinterpret what information, forms, and materials are required in the licensing application, meaning the application process for the same license could be radically different in different jurisdictions.
+This unnecessarily complicates the process, and causes confusion among companies seeking to invest in China.
+Unclear documentation requirements can contribute to abuse of authority when the power to interpret requirements - or to grant the license itself - is concentrated to one individual.

 Clear approval timelines are a key part of a transparent and efficient approval system.
-USCBC members across different industries appreciate that Chinese regulations stipulate that no administrative approval can take longer than 60 days, at the latest, from receipt of an application to approval.
-If an approval is delayed, the government is supposed to provide the applicant an explanation for the delay.10 However, numerous licensing processes are excluded from that time limit, including public hearings, bid invitations, auctions, inspections, testing, quarantines and expert evaluations.11 For example, the recent Notice on the Acceptance and Review of Administrative Licensing regarding Securities Investment Fundraising Applications (证券投资 基金募集申请行政许可受理及审核情况公示) makes clear that expert panel reviews are exempt from licensing timelines.
-Regulations such as this can greatly extend the licensing review process and reduce the accountability of license approval authorities.
+USCBC members across different industries appreciate that Chinese regulations stipulate that no administrative approval process can take longer than 60 days from receipt of an application to approval.
+If an approval is delayed, the government must provide the applicant an explanation.7 However, numerous licensing processes are excluded from that time limit, including public hearings, bid invitations, auctions, inspections, testing, quarantines and expert evaluations.8 For example, the recent Notice on the Acceptance and Review of Administrative Licensing regarding Securities Investment Fundraising Applications makes clear that expert panel reviews are exempt from licensing timelines.
+This can greatly extend the review process and reduce the accountability of license approval authorities.